ps1312/DiscogsClient/README.md

 7. Lots of tests pointing to the DiscogsApi.

 - And some tasks that were continuous during all the test:

-* Improving `endpoint.md` with the contracts based on testing the real DiscogsApi.
+  - Improving `endpoint.md` with the contracts based on testing the real DiscogsApi.
-* UI improvements, using new liquid glass components.
+  - UI improvements, using new liquid glass components.
-* Keep the business logic and UI separated.
+  - Keep the business logic and UI separated.

-## Challenges
+## Challenges on the `albums` endpoint

-1. was not able to find gender when fetching `/releases`
-2. Albums endpoint appears to have a lot of inconsistencies

-- duplicated results (image), fixed by:
-- sort not working (image), mitigated by:
-- the endpoint does not support sending filters, so the filtering is done locally

-3. Can use search only for albums because it returns albums from other “Nirvana” bands, we cant send an artistId.
-We can pass an artistId on the Releases endpoint:
+1. Data problems with the albums endpoint:
+   - Duplicated ids on results (`screenshots/duplicate_release_results.png`).
+This was fixed by deduping the responses on the albums view model.
+   - No support for filters, the filtering has to be done locally.
+This raises some bad UX, like the filters increasing in size as the user paginates (older records add older years to the filter).
+   - No "genre" support in `/artists/{id}/releases`.
+The endpoint does not expose reliable genre property in the response.
+Year/label are derived from the json fields and processed locally.

+2. Can't use the `/search` endpoint to fetch only **albums** because the endpoint also returns albums from other bands with the same name.
+To get more reliable data it's better to use `/artists/{id}/releases`.

+3. We don't have a direct way to define if a release is an album or not.
+To mitigate this, the app uses a group of properties to try to determine that a release is an album, you can check the condition in `ArtistAlbumsMapper.swift`

 ## Static Analysis

-SwiftLint is configured through SPM.
+- SwiftLint is configured through SPM.
 Run by building the project in Xcode.
+- Really useful for removing unused blank space and enforcing conventions, like: `var imageUrl: URL? in favor of var imageUrl: URL? = nil`

 ## Project Structure